Research into acute lymphoblastic leukaemia (ALL)

 Chemotherapy

 Chemotherapy is the main treatment for ALL.
-Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
+Chemotherapy uses anti cancer drugs to destroy cancer cells.
+This is called cytotoxic Open a glossary item treatment.
 The drugs circulate throughout the body in the bloodstream.

 Trials are looking into: